AfzalivE/ssh-askpass/README.md

 ssh-askpass
 ===========

+Note: The only reason this repo exists is so that I will consciously know about the changes from theseal's version when there are updates

 ssh-askpass for OS X/macOS.
 Works in (at least) 10.7+ (including High Sierra)

 Used to accept (or deny) the use of the private key(s) added to the SSH authentication agent with `ssh-add -c`.